Potential studies: Why plants – like people – need regular health checks

 This is comparable to medicine: small adjustments in behavior or targeted measures are often enough to significantly improve health and performance.

 As with a medical examination, an independent assessment is also important for technical analyses.
-CONENGA works completely independently of manufacturers.
-Our recommendations are based solely on technical analysis and economic evaluation – not on product interests.
-The aim is always to provide an objective diagnosis and a suitable solution for the system in question.
+CONENGA assesses feasible potential on a purely technical basis and therefore independently of manufacturers.
+Our recommendations are feasible solutions.
+The aim is always an objective diagnosis and a suitable solution for the respective system/standard.

 Precaution instead of reaction